fangdai-dear/MM-DLS/README.md

 - Optional correlation filtering

 #### Survival Model
 The processed radiomics features are used to train a **Cox proportional hazards model**.

-The Cox model estimates patient-level risk scores for:
+The Cox model estimates patient-level risk scores for: Disease-Free Survival (DFS); Overall Survival (OS)

-Disease-Free Survival (DFS)

-Overall Survival (OS)

 #### Evaluation Metrics

-Performance is evaluated using:

-Concordance Index (C-index)

-Time-dependent ROC AUC (1-year, 3-year, and 5-year survival)

-These metrics match those reported in the manuscript.
+Performance is evaluated using: Concordance Index (C-index); Time-dependent ROC AUC (1-year, 3-year, and 5-year survival); These metrics match those reported in the manuscript.

 #### Running the Baseline